tycho/vim-pave/README.md

 # pave.vim

-Pave provides Perforce functionality to vim.
+Pave provides Perforce functionality to Vim.

 The goal of this plugin is not to simply wrap the command-line `p4` utility (as vim's `!` command works perfectly well), nor is it to ape all of P4V's functions.
-Rather, Pave aims to provide higher-level operations that would be useful while using vim to edit files in a Perforce depot.
+Rather, Pave aims to provide higher-level operations that would be useful while using Vim to edit files in a Perforce depot.

 For example, `p4 edit` and `p4 add` are handled together by `:PaveOpen`, which does the right thing based on whether or not the file in question is already in the